Get Out - Jordan Peele - Daniel Kaluuya - Chris Washington - gazebo

 Get Out - Jordan Peele - Allison Williams - Rose Armitage

 Get Out begins with a prologue showing Andre getting kidnapped in a white suburban neighborhood.
 As he jokes about the confusing street names he confesses his nervousness to a friend on the phone, and white viewers will probably take this as a comic reversal of the “scary ghetto” trope, but by the end anyone should be ready to acknowledge that the reversal isn’t as comic as it had seemed.
-Black people have good reason to be distrustful in a white society where white people often assume that anyone should feel safe in their “civilized” company.
+Black people have good reason to be distrustful in a society where white people often assume that anyone should feel safe in their “civilized” company.

 In keeping with all the irony and reversals that draw a vividly African American point of view, Chris’s last name is Washington, and he drives a Lincoln.
 Those two presidents are symbols of the United States, and the implication is that Chris represents the American experience as a whole, not merely a narrowly racial experience.
 The idea is logical, because with their historical roots in revolution, Americans have always defined themselves as a people striving for freedom.
 The torch of that struggle has passed, in a kind of natural progression, from the white colonists of the 1770s fighting royalist tyranny to the various other peoples whose freedom was not secured by national independence.